Message final

 The Family, “sanctuary of life”

-1. In a holy family life, members share experience of certain aspects of peace: “Justice and love between brothers and sisters, the role of authority expressed by parents loving concern for the members who are weaker (…), mutual help in the necessities of life, readiness to accept others and, if necessary, to forgive them” (Benedict XVI, Africae Munus, 43).
+1. In a holy family life, members share experience of certain aspects of peace: “Justice and love between brothers and sisters, the role of authority expressed by parents loving concern for the members who are weaker (…), mutual help in the necessities of life, readiness to accept others and, if necessary, to forgive them” (Benedict XVI, Afrique Munus, 43).

 2. We invite all African families, the Domestic Church, to be a place of deeper human and spiritual development so as to become communities of life, prayer, love as well as agents of transformation for our societies.
 In this way, they can respond faithfully to their vocation to educate, reawaken and inculcate missionary consciousness among their members.